Selvaganesg/LU-Decomposition/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner

 ## Algorithm
-1.Step1: Define the package as scipy.linaly import lu 2.Step2: Get input from user and print L and U matrix by 'print' 3.Step3: Define a package as "from scipy.linalg import lu_factor,lu_solve" and create yhr variable and package in that variable
+Step1: Define the package as scipy.linaly import lu
+Step2: Get input from user and print L and U matrix by 'print'
+Step3: Define a package as "from scipy.linalg import lu_factor,lu_solve" and create variable and package in that variable
-4.Step4: print the variable 'X'
+Step4: print the variable 'X'

 ## Program:
 (i) To find the L and U matrix